paul035/Holmium-Technologies-Portal-Prototype/README.md

 # Holmium-Technologies-Portal-Prototype
-This application uses php and mysql database to fetch data and represents it using HighChart graph modules.
+The application uses php and mysql database to fetch data and represents it using HighChart graph modules.